How Much Does a Publicist Cost?

 Are you expecting to be on every national morning show and in the major newspapers around the country?
 Or are you a first time author just hoping to get as much local and regional coverage as possible?

 Do you have anyone on your team already supporting you?
 Or do you need your publicist to do everything including writing your articles and blog posts, booking your events, arranging travel and accompanying you to events?

 As you can see, there are many factors to consider when it comes to estimating the amount of time that will go into a campaign, which ultimately determines the cost.
 And again, a larger firm may or may not be more expensive than a smaller agency.

-Carina Sammartino is President and Founder of Parallel 33 Public Relations & Literary Services.
+Carina Sammartino is President of Parallel 33 Public Relations & Literary Services.
 Find her at www.parallel33pr.com.